Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 Some have become private residential buildings (Palais Vallombrosa) but some properties are still open to the public as the villa Rotschild, become property of the city of Cannes which has set up its library.

-Part of the hill has been given at the French Environment Agency to preserve the site of all real estate constructions.
+Part of the hill is property of the French Environment Agency in order to preserve the site of all real estate constructions.

 In the middle of the classified 80 hectares, paths and a health trail are open to the public.